-The monthly mean dry mole fractions of CH4 used in this analysis are shown in Plate 4.1, with the mole fraction levels illustrated in different colours.
+The monthly mean dry mole fractions of CH4 used in this analysis are shown in Plate 4.1, with the mole fraction levels illustrated in different colors.
 Global, hemispheric and zonal mean mole fractions have been calculated based on data from selected stations under unpolluted conditions (see the caption for Plate 4.1).
 Zonally averaged atmospheric CH4 mole fractions, together with their deseasonalized components and growth rates, are shown as three-dimensional representations in Plate 4.2.
 These plots show that the seasonal variations in CH4 mole fraction are larger in the Northern than in the Southern Hemisphere and that the increase in the Northern Hemisphere propagates to the Southern Hemisphere.
-The growth rates vary on a global scale with the patterns similar to those for CO_2 (see Section 3).
+The growth rates vary on a global scale with the patterns similar to those for CO2 (see Chapter 3).
 There is a large latitudinal gradient in CH4 mole fraction from the northern mid-latitudes to the tropics, suggesting major sinks in the tropics, where the mole fraction of OH radicals is higher.

-Fig. 4.1 Global monthly mean mole fraction of CH_4 from 1984 to 2012, including deseasonalized long-term trend in red line (top) and annual growth rate (bottom).
+Fig. 4.1 Global monthly mean mole fraction of CH_4 from 1984 to 2013, including deseasonalized long-term trend in red line (top) and annual growth rate (bottom).

-Figure 4.1 shows globally averaged monthly mean mole fractions and the growth rates for CH4 from 1984 to 2012.
-The global average mole fraction was 1819±1 ppb in 2012, an increase of 6 ppb from 2011.
-The mole fraction did not change much between 1999 and 2006.
-The mean annual absolute increase during last 10 years was 3.7 ppb/year.
-The current mole fraction is 260% of its pre-industrial level of 700 ppb.
+Figure 4.1 shows globally averaged monthly mean mole fractions and the growth rates for CH_4 from 1984 to 2013.
+The global average mole fraction was 1824±2 ppb in 2013, an increase of 6 ppb from 2012.
+The mole fraction changed little between 1999 and 2006.
+The mean annual absolute increase during the last 10 years was 3.8 ppb/year.
+The current mole fraction is 253% of its pre-industrial level of 722 ppb (based on IPCC (2013), the estimated pre-industrial CH_4 value was updated from previous summaries).

-Figure 4.2 shows monthly mean mole fractions from 1984 to 2012 for each 30° latitudinal zone.
-The smallest magnitude of the seasonal variations is observed in the latitudinal zone between the equator and 30° S.
+Figure 4.2 shows monthly mean mole fractions from 1984 to 2013 for each 30° latitudinal zone.
+The smallest magnitude of the seasonal variations is occurred in the latitudinal zone between the equator and 30° S.

-Fig. 4.2 Monthly mean mole fractions of CH_4 from 1984 to 2012 for each 30° latitudinal zone (dots) and their deseasonalized long-term trends (red lines).
+Fig. 4.2 Monthly mean mole fractions of CH_4 from 1984 to 2013 for each 30° latitudinal zone (dots) and their deseasonalized long-term trends (red lines).